The Algarve's New Home of Education

 As every child and circumstance is different, we are always willing to discuss exceptions to the rule.

 For students entering key stage 4, 'free' or 'study' periods are a new concept.
 Depending on the number of iGCSE subjects taken your student may find gaps in their timetable.
-These 'gaps' should always be used for study, revision, research or reading.
+These 'gaps' or free periods should always be used for study, revision, research or reading.
 There will be sessions available at the beginning of each term to discuss time management, developing a personal study ethos and discussing the tools required for successful self study.